 When you move, you will have a new NYSEG account number for your new address.
 Please sign up again with your new NYSEG account number to receive NYSEG Alerts.

 Before you change your cell phone number, text STOP to 697348 to stop receiving NYSEG Alerts at that number.
 You can also log in to your online account and delete your cell phone number, and to add your new cell phone number.

-Text STOP to 697348 to stop receiving NYSEG Alerts by text message at that number.
+Please text UNENROLL to 697348 to unenroll from individual alerts that you currently receive.
+Text STOP to stop receiving all alerts by text message at that number.
 You can also log in to your online account and remove your contact information.